Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 - All outputs were converted into absolute values and flux values < 10^-4 are set to zero to account for solver error.
 - Prior to combining transcriptomic and fluxomic data in a common matrix, fold change was performed on fluxes by dividing all conditions by the standard control flux.

-PCA was conducted in R using the script `PCA_script.R`.
+PCA was conducted in R using the script `PCA_script.R`, which uses the FactoMineR and factoextra packages for analysis.

 k-means clustering was run using the `statistics_on_genes.m` script, which also calls `mdscale_robust.m`, a script that applies multidimensional scaling to avoid co-location of data points during clustering: https://github.com/jooh/matlab-plotting/blob/master/mdscale_robust.m.